Muckle Hart of Benmore

-The Muckle Hart of Benmore (Note: Muckle is a Scottish dialect word meaning much or large, hart is an archaic word for a mature male red deer or stag and Benmore is a mountain in Sutherland, northern Scotland.) was the name given to a red deer stag that was stalked (hunted) by the 19th-century naturalist and hunter Charles William George St John.
+The Muckle Hart of Benmore (Note: Muckle is a Lowland Scots word meaning "large", "hart" is an archaic word for a mature male red deer or stag and Beinn Mhòr is a mountain in Sutherland, northern Scotland.) was the name given to a red deer stag that was stalked (hunted) by the 19th-century naturalist and hunter Charles William George St John.
 In his book Short Sketches of the Wild Sports and Natural History of the Highlands, he described the continuous hunt of the stag for six days and five nights, culminating in its dramatic demise on 1 October 1833.
 St John's account of the stalk was widely republished, and the deer has been described as "the most famous red stag to be recorded in the annals of British sport".

 Background and publication history

 Charles St John was an aristocratic Englishman with a lifelong interest in natural history who settled in Scotland as a young man, initially at Rosehall in Sutherland in about 1833.
 He spent the rest of his life fishing, shooting and observing wildlife.
 On 1 October 1833 he killed a large red deer stag named the Muckle Hart of Benmore.

-St John’s account of his pursuit of the Muckle Hart was first published in 1845, incorporated into a book review written by his friend Cosmo Innes.
+St John's account of his pursuit of the Muckle Hart was first published in 1845, incorporated into a book review written by his friend Cosmo Innes.
 St John later wrote an account of the pursuit in the 1846 book The Wild Sports and Natural History of the Scottish Highlands, in which he described his encounter with the Muckle Hart in more detail.
 The story was re-published and anthologized widely.